ganbarodigital/php-the-missing-bits/docs/traces/StackFrame.md

 ## Works With

-`GetArrayTypes` is supported on these versions of PHP:
+`StackFrame` is supported on these versions of PHP:

 PHP Version | Works?
 ------------|-------
 5.5 | Yes
 5.6 | Yes
 7.0 | Yes
-HHVM | Yes
+HHVM | Untested